Updated: Aug 30

 Train moderately to severely hard or not at all, only when well rested and, generally when you really feel like it, to the degree that you really feel like it.

 Some of you Type A exercise junkies out there seem programmed to regard more as always better.
-If that's your hobby, go ahead, but be well rested first.
+If lots of physical activity is your hobby, go ahead, but be well rested first.

 The General Adaptation Syndrome discovered by Dr. Hans Selye teaches us that too much exercise is a bad idea.
 Recovery time and quality recovery support factors, like sleep, and an occasional massage, seem under rated and often neglected.
 Bad idea.